jstray/deepform/README.md

 Note that the training script currently brings all of the training set into memory, and therefore has significant RAM requirements.

+The docker container expects access to `source/training.csv`, which needs to be mounted (see command below).
 You will also need to pass a Weights and Biases API key to the docker container as an environment variable named `WANDB_API_KEY`.
 Add a `.env` such as the following and then pass that argument to the docker command.

 ```
 WANDB_API_KEY=MY_API_KEY